chutetearer/Getting-and-Cleaning-Data/CodeBook.md

   - "fBodyAccMag-mean()", "fBodyAccMag-std()", "fBodyBodyAccJerkMag-mean()"
   - "fBodyBodyAccJerkMag-std()", "fBodyBodyGyroMag-mean()", "fBodyBodyGyroMag-std()"
   - "fBodyBodyGyroJerkMag-mean()", "fBodyBodyGyroJerkMag-std()"
-- Units: Every original variable has been normalised into a -1 to 1 range, so the units are meaningless.

 (1) The "t" and "f" prefix of the column names specifies if the values were calculated from the time or frequency domain.
-(2) Only the columns with names containing "std()" and "mean()" have been kept, following the assignment requirements.
+(2) Only column names containing "std()" and "mean()" have been kept, following the assignment requirements.